danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 Before AI assistants, I wouldn't have attempted a refactor like this.
 I'd have looked at csscaffold, thought "that's the right approach — I'll use it on my next project" — and done a conservative cleanup of what was there instead.
 Why?
 Because retrofitting an entire CSS architecture onto an existing codebase risks breaking things that used to work, and at the end the app still looks the same.
 But having a capable AI assistant changes the calculus.

+The plan was clear.
+What wasn't yet clear was how to prove that each phase hadn't broken anything.

 ## The hard part: proving nothing broke

 Here's what makes CSS refactors risky.
 There's no compiler to catch a mistake.
-Things just quietly look wrong, and can be missed when just checking "does it look ok?".
-A 2px layout shift, a slightly different `line-height`, a shadow that disappeared.
+A 2px layout shift, a slightly different `line-height`, a shadow that disappeared — things just quietly look wrong, and can easily be missed.

-You might think: I already have Playwright tests (or some other tooling for browser based tests) — won't those catch regressions?
+You might think: won't browser-based tests catch this — Playwright, Capybara, Selenium?
 Not this kind.
 E2E tests verify *functionality*: can you click this button, does this form submit, does this page navigate correctly.
 They say nothing about whether the button looks right, whether the spacing changed, or whether a color was silently overridden.

-With seven phases to work through, I needed a way to verify after every single change that nothing had shifted visually.
-Doing that manually — opening a browser, clicking through the app, eyeballing it — isn't just tedious.
-It's unreliable, because the app isn't just one page.
-It has states that require interaction to reach: a navigation drawer that has to be opened, a list view that looks completely different when populated vs. empty, form states that are only visible after a specific dropdown selection.
-A manual check that misses any of those states isn't really a check at all.
+Second thought: I'll just check it manually — open a browser, click through the app, eyeball it.
+But the app isn't just one page.
+It has states that require interaction to reach: a navigation drawer that has to be opened, a list view that looks different when populated vs. empty, form states that are only visible after a specific dropdown selection.
+Doing that carefully after each of seven phases would be tedious.

-I had an idea that if all the app state screenshots could be captured before starting, then again after each refactoring step and compared, and if this could be automated, it would save me a lot of time and headaches.
+What I needed was automation — something that could navigate every meaningful app state and capture a screenshot of each, reproducibly, after every phase, and compare to a baseline.
+I'd initially looked into using the Chrome DevTools MCP server for this, but landed on [playwright-cli](https://github.com/microsoft/playwright-cli) as a better fit — it's more token-efficient for agentic use.

+That could handle capture.
+But a folder of PNGs doesn't tell you anything by itself.
+I needed something to *compare* them.
+Then it clicked: the same AI assistant that was making the CSS changes could also read the screenshots.

 ## Capturing every state

-I'd initially looked into using the Chrome DevTools MCP server for browser automation, but landed on [playwright-cli](https://github.com/microsoft/playwright-cli) as a better fit — it's more token-efficient for agentic use since it doesn't load large tool schemas into the model's context.
-I asked Claude Code to write a script that would navigate through every meaningful app state, capture a screenshot of each, and save them to a labeled directory — designed from the start to be re-run after every refactor phase.
+I asked Claude Code to write a script that would navigate through every meaningful app state, capture a screenshot of each, and save them to a directory — designed from the start to be re-run after every refactor phase.

-The first step in writing that script was to enumerate every meaningful state the app could be in — not just the page routes, but the transient states that require interaction to reach: a form with a secondary input revealed by a dropdown selection, the navigation drawer mid-open, a list view that looks completely different when populated vs. empty, an in-progress state with a visible status indicator.
+The first step was enumerating every meaningful state the app could be in — not just the page routes, but the transient states that require interaction to reach.
 For this app, that came to nine distinct states.

 The script drives the browser through all of them automatically — clicking navigation elements, filling out forms, waiting for transitions to fully settle, then saving a named PNG.
 The label passed on the command line determines the output directory, which is what makes the workflow reusable across phases: